 The nightlife scene in Old Town Scottsdale offers something for everyone.
 Whether you’re celebrating a special occasion, going out for a round of casual drinks, seeking live entertainment, or searching for the ultimate VIP experience, Old Town Scottsdale has exactly what you’re after.
+Here are the 10 best nightlife hotspots in Old Town Scottsdale.

 A steakhouse unlike any you’ve likely visited, Maple & Ash casts the stuffy, traditional steakhouse atmosphere aside.
 Instead, this Scottsdale nightlife hotspot offers a high-energy, five-star experience that’s complemented by a world-class wine list, fancy cocktail menu, and inventive takes on your favorite steakhouse classics, including a chef-curated four-course tasting menu and a literal tower of fire-roasted seafood that’s plenty shareable.